A Brief History of the Marque

 Built in France from 1901 to 1935

-Clement already produced high quality bicycles before the factory turned to making motorcycle engines at the beginning of the twentieth century.
+The Clement concern already produced high quality bicycles before the factory turned to making motorcycle engines at the beginning of the twentieth century.
 They produced large cars before building complete motorcycles.
-Became successful in the 1920s when some potent 248cc JAP engined ohv machines left the old works on the Seine.
-Clement Glad was also a pioneer of good rear suspension which he used with triangular frames during the late 1920s and Andreino won many races on these machines.
-The range of models included machines from 98cc to 498cc with two-stroke, sidevalve and OHV engines.
+They became successful in the 1920s when some potent 248cc JAP engined ohv machines left the old works on the Seine.
+Clement was also a pioneer of good rear suspension which they used with triangular frames during the late 1920s and Andreino won many races on these machines.
+The range of models included machines from 98cc to 498cc with two-stroke, side-valve and OHV engines.

 Quite extensive model information available at JLB-Créations